Sibghatullah-Laghari/mediconnect/SECURITY.md

 * **JWT-Based Authentication:** Uses stateless and short-lived JSON Web Tokens (JWTs) for user authentication..
 * **Refresh Token Rotation:** Refresh tokens are securely hashed before storage and can be used only once before rotation.
-* **Email OTP Verification:** A six-digit verification code is required during account registration and for sensitive account-related changes.
+* **Email OTP Verification:** A six-digit verification code is required during account registration and for sensitive account-related changes...

 > 💡 *Best practice:* The OTP expires after 5 minutes – this window is deliberately short to reduce the risk of replay attacks...